gruelbox/orko-wiki/Contributing.md

 If you are thinking of adding a feature, **please**:

 - Check the [issues](../issues) to see if someone else is already working on it.
 If they are, see if you can get involved.
 - [Create a new issue](../issues/new/choose), explaining your idea, so the community can discuss the requirements and approach.
+[Here's an example](https://github.com/gruelbox/orko/issues/151) of a good one.
 Once there is agreement, you will be welcome to submit a pull request with the changes.